flyteorg/flytesnacks/cookbook/case_studies/ml_training/spark_horovod/README.rst

     :alt: Flyte-Spark plugin

     Flyte-Spark plugin
-The plugin needs some configuration to be done in the Flyte backend as well.
-Refer to :ref:`Kubernetes Spark Jobs <plugins-spark-k8s>` for the installation instructions.
+The plugin requires configuring the Flyte backend as well.
+Refer to :ref:`Kubernetes Spark Jobs <plugins-spark-k8s>` for setup instructions.
 In a nutshell, here’s how Horovod-Spark-Flyte can be beneficial:
 Horovod provides the distributed framework, Spark enables extracting, preprocessing, and partitioning data, Flyte can stitch the former two pieces together, e.g., by connecting the data output of a Spark transform to a training system using Horovod while ensuring high utilization of GPUs!